spedas/pyspedas/pyspedas/mms/README.md

 - The load routines accept a wide range of time range formats via the `trange` keyword
 - The load routines correctly handle access to all burst-mode data, even when small time ranges are requested
 - The load routines can be imported from `pyspedas` using the IDL procedure names (e.g., `from pyspedas import mms_load_fgm`)
-- Crib sheets can be found in the `examples` folder
+- MMS orbits can be plotted using the `pyspedas.mms_orbit_plot` function
+- div(B), curl(B), total current, perpendicular and parallel currents can be calculated using the curlometer technique using `pyspedas.mms.curlometer`
 - Cross platform: tested on Windows, macOS and Linux

 ### Examples